fogfish/golem/doc/combinator.md

 2. The abstract type T declares computational laws and operational intent, the type class in other words.
 T is declared using a common interface for an arbitrary set of individually specified types.
 3. The instance of type T is declared for any concrete type by implementing all functions (laws) for the given abstract type T. Golang structural subtyping empowers different unrelated types with type specific implementations.
 It makes the approach flexible for pure functional combinator libraries and easy ad-hoc type extensions.

 The type law pattern looks similar to type classes.
 The classical Golang interfaces are strictly less powerful than Haskell type classes, they are "a kind of zeroth-order type class".
-Only Golang generics would allow reuse of the code via higher kinded polymorphism but let's consider this subject in other post.
+Let's consider the higher kinded polymorphism using Golang generics in other post.

 ## Sub-typing